 A grand vision to radically rethink the lasting value of a World Expo, the Milan Expo in 2015 originated with great ambitions.
 Recognizing the long history of world expos that have often ravaged public spending and catalyzed urban displacement, the committee behind Milan’s Expo 2015 was determined to deliver a fair that would be a marker of Italy’s strengthening economic position, a conveyer of solutions for tackling the global food crisis and a regenerative ground plan for the stimulation of agricultural activity in Milan, all at once.

-In this video interview for urbanNext, Italian architect and urban planner Lorenzo Degli Esposti of Degli Esposti Architetti shows viewers the current state of the Expo site, a year after the six-month fair came to an end.
+In this video interview for urbanNext, Italian architect and urban planner Lorenzo Degli Esposti of Degli Esposti Architetti shows viewers the state of the Expo site in January 2016, three months after the six-month fair came to an end.
 “You can immediately notice as the place that was chosen for the exhibition, [it] is completely out of everything, it’s nowhere,” says Degli Esposti of the exposition site.
 The site, surrounded by a network of highways, appears as if sunk in inaccessibly, an isolated island of its own making, unoccupied and revealing signs of decay.

 Purchased from private landowners, the former agricultural site had been brokered for the exhibition grounds with hopes that the exhibition design, led by Swiss architect Jacques Herzog of Herzog & de Meuron, would provide the necessary infrastructure for the flourishing of urban development once the expo ended.
 Following the expo’s sustainably minded theme of “Feeding the Planet, Energy for Life,” early plans depicted a proposal to regenerate the agricultural productivity of the area, envisioning a kind of garden city equipped with a series of urban canals for irrigation of the neighboring fields.